nmstate/nmstate/CONTRIBUTING.md

 - `./tests/` - Contains tests for unit and integration tests.

-## Installation and Compilation:
+## Compile and install nmstate

+### System Requirements
+To use nmstate for development, you'll need a computer running Linux operating system.
+If you're on Windows or Mac, you can create a special "Linux environment" using free software like VirtualBox or VMware.
+Cargo is Rust's build system and package manager, necessary for working with Rust programs like nmstate.

+### Compile and install from source
+This approach gives control over the compilation process but requires additional setup as a developers contributing to nmstate.

 - [Install Rust and Cargo for the development of nmstate](https://doc.rust-lang.org/cargo/getting-started/installation.html) or install the development tools from your distribution's repositories
 - [Fork](https://github.com/nmstate/nmstate.git) and git clone to local machine
-- Change your current directory to the nmstate directory then into rust   `cd nmstate/rust`
+- Change your current directory  `cd nmstate/rust`
-- Build and compile the packages using Cargo.
-Run the command cargo build in the terminal.  `cargo build`
+- Build and compile the packages using Cargo  `cargo build`
-  This will download the necessary dependencies and build the nmstate library and command-line tool and will compile the source code then generate binary.
+  This will download the necessary dependencies and build the nmstate library and command-line tool.
 - The compiled files will be placed in the target/debug directory
-- To view the networking state in YAML format, you can use  `target/debug/nmstate show`
+- To view the networking state in YAML format, you can use  `target/debug/nmstatectl show`

+### Installation using distribution's package manager (Alternative)
+This approach also handles dependency management during the build process.
+  - Debian/Ubuntu  `sudo apt update && sudo apt install cargo git`
+  - Fedora  `sudo dnf install cargo git`
+  - RHEL  `sudo yum install cargo git`

+ Note: Compiling from source might require resolving dependency issues manually if they're not handled by your system's package manager.

 ## Configuring Git

 Before starting to contribute, make sure you have the basic git configuration: